jrivas112/cse15l-lab-reports/labs/lab3.md

 A search command is not limited to what it can achieve.
 In reality, find includes an option that lets you run a separate command on any results it provides.
 This can be especially helpful if you need to search for a file using both criteria, or if you need to search by content instead of name.
 #### Example 7:
+In this example the commands find files under the pattern "chapter" and the files have the text "Penguin" in them
 ```console
 [user@sahara ~/docsearch/technical]$ find 911report -name "*chapter*txt" -exec grep -Hi penguin {} \;
 911report/chapter-13.3.txt:                (Penguin, 2004), p.
 9; Intelligence reports, interrogations of KSM, July 12, 2003;